runnerty/runnerty/docs/chains.md

 ### Scheduling

-There are diferent ways to schedule a chain.
+There are different ways to schedule a chain.
 It is possible to schedule chains with a cron expression.

 This scheduling will execute the chain at every minute: